openwdl/wdl/versions/draft-3/SPEC.md

 ### Command Section

-A command is a *task section* that starts with the keyword 'command', and is enclosed in curly braces `{` `}` or triple-angle brackets `<<<` `>>>`.
-The body of the command specifies the literal command line to run with placeholders denoted by `${...}` for the parts of the command line that needs to be filled in.
+A command is a *task section* that starts with the keyword 'command'.
+There are two styles of command body, enclosed in curly braces `{` `}` or triple-angle brackets `<<<` `>>>`.
+These command bodies specify a literal command line to run with placeholders containing WDL expressions denoted by `${...}` or `~{...}` respectively.

+Note that usual WDL parsing rules are changed inside the command section.
+Even things that look like WDL comments are instead interpreted as part of the command if they are inside the block.
+The only exception is interpolated expressions, as detailed below.

 #### Command Parts

-The parser should read characters from the command line until it reaches a `${` character sequence.
-This is interpreted as a literal string regardless of its content (ie ignore usual WDL parsing within the `command` block).
+WDL command blocks may contains a `${...}` expression section (or `~{...}` in the `command <<<` style) to insert the result of a WDL expression into the command in place of a literal value.

-The parser should interpret any variable enclosed in `${`...`}` as an expression which must be filled in using variables available in the task's context.
+The parser interprets the contents of these blocks as a single expression which must be evaluated using variables available in the task's context.

 For example the expression might reference declarations at the task level, like this: